tviuff/pymesh/README.md

-# GDF geometry package overview
+# PYGDF geometry package overview

-The `gdf` package handles basic geometry and facilitates the creation of 3-dimensional surface panels.
-These surface panels are converted into a low-order .gdf geometric data file for import and use in [WAMIT](https://www.wamit.com/).
+The `pygdf` package handles basic geometry and facilitates the creation of 3-dimensional surface panels.
+These surface panels are converted into a low-order geometric data file (gdf) for import and use in [WAMIT](https://www.wamit.com/).

 ## Generating, inspecting and writing 3-dimesional surface panels to a .gdf file

-The `gdf` package is based on object-oriented programming and the user will be interacting with the following classes when building the geometry:
+The package is based on object-oriented programming and the user will be interacting with the following classes when building the geometry:

-- Points and vectors:
+- Auxiliary geometry items:
-    - `Point(x, y, z)` auxilliary point in 3-dimentional space for creating other points, vectors, curves and surfaces
+    - `Point(x, y, z)` creates a point in 3-dimentional space
-    - `Vector3D(Point, Point)` auxilliary 3-dimentional vector for creating surfaces
+    - `Vector3D(Point, Point)` creates a 3-dimentional vector
 - Curves:
     - `Line(Point, Point)` creates a straight line between two points
     - `Arc3P(Point, Point, Point)` creates a circular arc defined by a center point, a starting point and an ending point